KS-Vijay/Ethical-AI-Governance-Toolkit/README.md

 #Step 4: Install the Python modules.
 pip install -r requirements.txt

+#Step 5: Set up MongoDB Atlas (Optional but recommended for production)
+# Follow the instructions in MONGODB_SETUP.md to set up MongoDB Atlas
+# Copy env.example to .env and fill in your MongoDB connection string

-#Step 5: Run the api file
+#Step 6: Run the api file
 cd /api
 python app.py

-# Step 6: Start the development server with auto-reloading and an instant preview.
+# Step 7: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```